ke-zhu/ke-zhu.github.io/_pages/about.md

   - /about.html
 ---

+I'm Ke Zhu, a Postdoctoral Research Scholar with affiliations at both [North Carolina State University](https://statistics.sciences.ncsu.edu/people/kzhu24/) and [Duke University](https://biostat.duke.edu/profile/ke-zhu).
+Before this, I obtained my PhD degree from Tsinghua University under the guidance of Dr. [Hanzhong Liu](http://www.stat.tsinghua.edu.cn/teachers/hanzhongliu/).
+Currently, I'm working under the mentorship of Dr. [Shu Yang](https://shuyang.wordpress.ncsu.edu) and Dr. [Xiaofei Wang](https://biostat.duke.edu/profile/xiaofei-wang), delving into the utilization of real-world data (RWD) to enhance the efficiency and robustness of clinical trials.
+I'm also passionate about the design and analysis of complex experiments, utilizing resampling methods like bootstrap, randomization tests, and rerandomization.

 Education
 ======
 * Ph.D. in Statistics, Tsinghua University, 2023
 * B.A. in Economics (double-major program), Peking University, 2018
 * B.S. in Statistics, Beijing Normal University, 2017

 Publications
 ======